 The good thing is, Apple has made it really, really easy to get things up and running.
 Let’s take a look.

-Just like setting up a new Apple Pencil, or a pair of AirPods, the iPhone will detect your new Watch, and pop a panel up on the screen automatically.
-Tap Continue on this panel.
+Just like setting up a new Apple Pencil or a pair of AirPods, the iPhone will detect your new Watch, and present a pop-up on the screen automatically.
+Tap Continue.

 Set up or Restore